numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 who have never had reason to use ``//`` (or, for that matter, the bitwise operators).  ``@`` is no more niche than ``//``.

+Matrices may once have been a niche data type restricted to Fortran programs running in university labs and on military hardware, but those days are long gone.

 So ``@`` is good for matrix formulas, but how common are those really?
 ----------------------------------------------------------------------

-We've seen that ``@`` makes matrix formulas dramatically easier to work with -- both for experts and non-experts -- and that matrix formulas are extremely important in general.
-But being important doesn't necessarily mean taking up a lot of code: if such formulas only occur in one or two places in the average numerically-oriented project, then it still might not be worth adding a new operator.
+We've seen that ``@`` makes matrix formulas dramatically easier to work with for both experts and non-experts, that matrix formulas are important in general, and that numerical libraries like numpy are used by a substantial proportion of Python's user base.
+But numerical libraries aren't just about linear algebra, and being important doesn't necessarily mean taking up a lot of code: if matrix formulas only occured in one or two places in the average numerically-oriented project, then it still wouldn't be worth adding a new operator.

 When the going gets tough, the tough get empirical.
 To get a rough estimate of how useful the ``@`` operator will be, the table below